andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

         }
 ```

-Note: alternatively, the `FunctionTag` can be replaced by a String at the expense of some loss of string typization and clarity.
+Note: alternatively, the `FunctionTag` can be replaced by a String at the expense of type safety.

 ### Control

-Two new methods are added to the **Control** class:
+Three new methods are added to the `Control` class:

 - public InputMap **getInputMap**()
 - public void **execute**(FunctionTag)
 - public void **executeDefault**(FunctionTag)

-The use of the InputMap allows the Control to provide public methods for some or all function tags.
+The use of the `InputMap` allows the `Control` to provide public methods for some or all function tags.
 These methods allow the application to customize some aspects of behavior without making changes to the public APIs or subclassing.

-The following example illustrates a copy() method declared at the control level, which delegates to the function provided by the behavior or the application:
+The following example illustrates a `copy()` method declared at the control level, which delegates to the function provided by the behavior or the application:

 ```java
     public void copy() {